Anaheim Dog Bite Lawyers

 - You suffered damages as a result.
 Damages can be proven through medical bills, documentation of lost wages, and any other relevant records showing the impact of the bite on your life.

 Strong evidence is essential for building a successful dog bite case.
-Our Anaheim dog bite lawyers will meticulously gather proof to hold the dog owner accountable under California’s strict liability laws.
-However, there are instances where strict liability may not apply.
+Gathering proof can help establish the dog owner’s responsibilities under California’s strict liability laws.
+There are situations, however, where strict liability may not apply.
+This process would involve demonstrating that the owner failed to exercise reasonable care, resulting in the dog bite.

 Dog Owners Are Responsible For Their Pets